-But as with refinancing a home loan, car loan refinancing does not suit every borrower.
-Here are five things you should consider before refinancing your car loan.
+As with refinancing a home loan, refinancing a car loan does not suit every borrower.

 Car loan terms are almost always significantly shorter than home loan terms, with typical loan periods between one to seven years.
-You should look at your current loan length and decide if it’s worth the time, effort and potential cost of refinancing.
+To determine how soon you can refinance your car loan, you should look at your current loan length and decide if it’s worth the time, effort and potential cost of refinancing.
 For example, if you only had a year left on your car loan, refinancing could end up costing you more in fees than if you were to complete the final year of payments.

-In contrast to that, if you still had five years to go of a seven-year term and don’t believe you’re getting the best interest rate, it might be an idea to consider refinancing.
+In contrast to that, if you still had five years to go of a seven-year term and don’t believe you’re getting the best interest rate, it might be an idea to consider a refinance car loan.

 This goes hand in hand with your loan length and is a critical thing to consider before refinancing your car loan.
 Some of the costs involved in refinancing can include exit fees, valuation fees, application fees and break fees.
 For people who don’t have long left on their term, these types of costs could mean that they end up paying more in fees than what they will save by switching to a better interest rate.

 Many lenders understand this and will from time to time make special offers to waive some of these fees, so it always pays to keep an eye on special promotions being offered in the car lending marketplace.